-As of July 31, 2022, the following related party balances were outstanding:
+As of July 31, 2023, the following related party balances were outstanding:

-Included in amount receivable is \$42,496 (July 31, 2021, \$3,512) related to exploration, rent and general & administrative charges from a company with a shared director.
-The companies also share the services of certain senior officers along with other administrative services including office rental.
+Included in amount receivable is \$27,246 (July 31, 2022, \$42,496) related to exploration, rent and general & administrative charges from a company with a shared senior executive.
+The companies also share administrative services including office rental.